Computer Science Study Lab

 The CSSL is located in 226 MacQuarrie Hall, and is open Monday – Thursday, 11 am- 5pm.
 Students taking CS courses, especially CS46A, CS46B, and CS146, are encouraged to drop in to study, get help, join study groups, get advice, or help out.

-During the Fall 2022 semester, the CSSL tutoring will be in Hybrid mode.
-1-2 tutors will be available in person in the CSSL (MH 226) for help between 11 am- 5pm Monday - Thursday starting September 6th in Fall 2022 semester.
+During the Spring 2023 semester, the CSSL tutoring will be in Hybrid mode.
+1-2 tutors will be available in person in the CSSL (MH 226) for help between 11 am- 5pm Monday - Thursday starting January 30th in Spring 2023 semester.

 If you only take online classes and won't be able to come in person, CSSL also provides a Zoom session for you.
 You can enter the Zoom session and wait for the tutor to get you in.
 However, there will be no appointment available and it is based on first-come-first-served during the same regular CSSL hours.

 Want to Become a Tutor?